Joe’s Weather Blog: Monsoonal flow with another cold front (THU-6/23)

 Here is local radar from Topeka…

-There is a lot of rain out there but the question is ho long does it survive as the atmosphere this morning starts to become less favorable for rain to hold together as it comes eastwards east of Topeka.
+There is a lot of rain out there, but the question is how long does it survive as the atmosphere starts to become less favorable for rain to hold together as it comes eastwards east of Topeka.

-Something should make it towards the State Line area though I think…hence the reason why I was hitting the rain a bit harder last night.
-Certainly though not set in stone, even this morning.
+Something should make it toward the State Line area though I think, hence the reason why I was hitting the rain a bit harder last night.
+Certainly not set in stone though, even this morning.

 This is one of many disturbances that has potential but yet may not produce a lot locally.